wakeuplabs-io/starkware-private-erc20/packages/contracts/readme.md

 just contracts-deployer-account-deploy
 ```

-Deployment with just command (Same for verifier if needed)
+Deployment with just command (Same for verifier if needed).
+First go to `src/privado/constants` and update properly.

 ```bash
 just contracts-declare-privado